 For league night, we have a banquet permit so on the table you will always find a bottles of gin & tonic that is paid for from the Kitty Jar.
-Help yourself, and put in a few bucks in the Kitty to cover the cost of keeping the G&T on the table.
+Help yourself and put in a few bucks in the Kitty to cover the cost of keeping the G&T on the table.
 Extra money in the jar goes to Champagne for toasting the winners on the last night.

-If gin & tonic isn’t your thing, you are welcome to bring your beer, wine, or spirit of choice.
+If gin & tonic isn’t your thing, you are welcome to bring the beer, wine, or spirit of choice.
 Non-alcoholic drinks are also permitted.
 Bring it just for yourself or share with the group.
 IF you put your personal beverage in the fridge, put your name on it.
 Bottles without names are considered up-for-grabs.
 If you’re jonesing for a beer, look in the fridge :-)

 Do we play if it rains?

 You betcha we bowl.
 No worries if it’s just a little damp.
-If it’s truly raining and water is flooding the greens, we will lingered over another drink and coffee-talk while we wait for rain to stop –and drinking with friends beats sitting at home alone.
+If it’s truly raining and water is flooding the greens, we will linger over another drink and coffee-talk while we wait for rain to stop –and drinking with friends beats sitting at home alone.

 back to top

 - Help set-up and take-down!
 Anyone coming early can pitch in and help setup the rinks for the games, bring out mats, jacks, rakes and scoreboards.
 Roll out the grill and bring a table outside.
 At the end of the evening, those same items are neatly tucked away, garbage is taken to the dumpster, all the dishes are clean.